Header image.jpg

 As well as this greater immediacy, every individual or business now also has the potential to become an influencer or an opinion former, share their views or give their backing to something they’re passionate about.

-And revealingly, a fifth of respondents in our survey stated that they have aspired to be an influencer themselves.
+Revealingly, a fifth of respondents in our survey stated that they have aspired to be an influencer themselves

 Why are influencers on the rise in B2B?